Fast, secure, risk-free booking guaranteed.

 If your group has hikers under the age of 16, contact us prior to booking to make arrangements.

-All cancellations must be made by letter or e-mail.
-In conformity with business practices within the Icelandic travel industry, the travel agent is obliged to charge cancellation fees to passenger(s).
-If clients formally cancel their participation:
+All cancellations must be made by e-mail.
+In conformity with business practices within the Icelandic travel industry, your guide is obliged to charge cancellation fees to passenger(s) as follows:

-Icelandic Mountain Guides reserve the right to alter tours and itineraries due to weather or road conditions.
+Your guides reserve the right to alter tours and itineraries due to weather or road conditions.
 All programs can be changed or cancelled at any moment during the trip to assure the safety of the clients and staff.
 No responsibility is accepted for losses, expenses due to delays, changes of flights, or other services or because of strikes, accidents, sickness, damage, negligence, weather, war, changes in schedules, or other similar causes.
-Icelandic Mountain Guides does not assume responsibility for accidents or death that can be traced to the participant’s negligence, acts of third parties or exterior circumstances such as weather, natural occurrences, war or other similar causes.

 To get to Reykjavik, most people fly into Keflavik International Airport just under an hour away.
 From there, you can rent a car or take a shuttle service to Reykjavik.
 Your guide will suggest the best place to meet, usually at your accommodation in Reykjavik.